 If you have a vintage guitar made in Spain.
 Fustero should be your choice.
 Nothing looks more out of place than to have German or American tuners on a fine Spanish classical or flamenco.

-Double waists, black knobs, chrome plated, gold etched $725, available as of October 7, 2011.
+Double waists, black knobs, chrome plated, gold etched $725.
+Discounted price $495 (plus shipping and 8% California Tax if sold in California.
 Please note that the plate is actually a chrome-color--it is shiny not gray colored.

 Here's an important note about Fustero tuning knobs.
 In my December 2004 shipment I requested and received 2 different "white" knobs from Fustero.
 One type is an imitation "mother of pearl" and the other is an imitation "bone" or "ivory".
 Please look at the photo below to see the difference between the 2 types of "white" knobs I received.
 I also continue to receive "black" knobs which look like horn.
 All 3 of these knobs are very strong and very attractive.